 How To Store Watermelon Safely And Effectively?

-How long watermelons go bad depends on many factors, especially the degree of ripeness when they are picked and bought, but you can still last with some tips below.
+How long watermelons go bad depends on many factors, especially the degree of ripeness when they are picked and bought.
+However, if you know the proper methods for storing watermelon, it’ll last much longer.
+Let’s look at these familiar tips below:

 If you are into cold watermelons and want to store them appropriately this section is for you.